praw-dev/praw/docs/pages/comment_parsing.rst

 Getting all recent comments to a subreddit or everywhere
 --------------------------------------------------------

-We can get comments made to all subreddits by using :meth:`.get_comments` and setting the subreddit argument to the value "all".
+We can get comments made to all subreddits by using :meth:`~praw.__init__.UnauthenticatedReddit.get_comments` and setting the subreddit argument to the value "all".

 >>> import praw
 >>> r = praw.Reddit('Comment parser example by u/_Daimon_')